Skip Global navigation and goto content

 The DeLand clinic was dedicated at 336 E. New York Avenue.

-1984 - marked the beginning of computerization at the Volusia County Health Department.
+Marked the beginning of computerization at the Volusia County Health Department.

-With the start of Primary Care in 1986, the need for additional staff was evident.
+With the start of primary care in 1986, the need for additional staff was evident.
 A pharmacist was hired in addition to more nurses, doctors, clerical staff and field nurses.
 The staff climbed from 185 employees to 235 employees to meet the demand of the clinic.

-1986 - 1987 - the health department responded to a new health concern and started treating HIV/AIDS patients.
+The health department responded to a new health concern and started treating HIV/AIDS patients.
 During this time, there was an increased demand for school health services as the county experienced rapid growth.

 Unfortunately, in 1987 the health department experienced severe financial challenges and laid off some employees.